Beach volleyball rules for the 2017 - 2020 seasons.

 Rally scoring system is used.
 This means the team winning a rally scores a point.
 When the team receiving the serve wins the rally, the team gains a point and the right to serve next.
 The team also alternates servers with each time the team wins the rally upon receive.

 There are a lot of people involved in volleyball...
 Coaches, players, parent, fans, etc. With all that are involved, it's important for everyone to understand the rules.
-Knowing the rules allows better play.
+Knowing the rules helps everyone have more success at playing beach volleyball.

 Coaches that understanding the game better can create better team structure and playing tactics which allow players the opportunity to fully display their skills.